dougeby/IntuneDocs/intune/actions-for-noncompliance.md

 - Learn [how to setup EMS conditional access](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access).

 Additionally, you need to have a notification message template created.
-The notification message template is used later in the process of creating actions for non-compliance to send e-mail to your users.
+The notification message template is used later in the process of creating actions for non-compliance to send email to your users.

 ### To create a notification message template